-The first step to using your odometer entry field effectively is to draft a policy that explains exactly what is expected of drivers when they use their company fuel card.
+The first step to using your odometer entry field effectively is to draft a fuel card policy that explains exactly what is expected of drivers when they use their card.
 If drivers have never used these cards before, they may not be aware that they need to enter additional information after their PIN.
 Also, most cards with odometer tracking only record whole numbers, so drivers need to be made aware that entering any additional digits will lead to inaccurate MPGs.
 A simple step-by-step explanation of how your cards work can mitigate this problem and help ensure that drivers track mileage correctly every time they use their card.

 Transactions need to be tied to the appropriate vehicle for mileage to be successfully recorded.
 This can be done with either driver or vehicle cards, but vehicle cards are usually recommended for more accurate odometer tracking.